 The principal is custodian of all records for currently enrolled students at the assigned school.
-The superintendent is the custodian of all records for students who have withdrawn or graduated.
+The Assistant Superintendent for Administration is the custodian of all records for students who have withdrawn or graduated.

-A parent or eligible student who wants to inspect the student's records should submit a written request to the records custodian identifying the records he or she wants to inspect.
+A parent or eligible student who wants to inspect the student's records should submit a written request to the custodian of records identifying the records he or she wants to inspect.